songchenlong/songchenlong.github.io/content/en/authors/Yuchen Liu/_index.md

 ---
 # Display name
-title: Dongliang Chen
+title: Yuchen Liu

 # Full name (for SEO)
-first_name: Dongliang
+first_name: Yuchen
-last_name: Chen
+last_name: Liu

 # Username (this should match the folder name)
 authors:
-  - Dongliang Chen
+  - Yuchen Liu

 # Is this the primary user of the site?
 superuser: false

-index: "Postdoctor02"
+index: "Master2303"

 # Role/position
-role: Postdoctor
+role: 2023 Master's students

 # Organizations/Affiliations
 organizations: